William C. W. Mow: Personal life

 Mow married twice and has four children, two from each marriage.
-He was first married to Margarita Lee Ling Mow for 19 years, and they had two daughters, Genevieve Mow and Kathy Mow-McCarthy.
-His second marriage is to Rosa Wang Mow, and they have two children, a daughter named Hillary Mow and a son named Jason Mow.
-Mow also has four grandchildren from his marriage to Margarita Mow: Samuel Goodman, Clara McCarthy, Maggie McCarthy, and Kellan McCarthy and two grandchildren from his marriage to Rosa Mow: Valentina Willa Mow Cervieri and Carolina Sofia Mow Cervieri.
+He was first married to Margarita Lee Ling Mow for 19 years, and they had two daughters; his second marriage is to Rosa Wang Mow, and they have two children.

 He received the Distinguished Engineering Alumnus Award from Purdue University.
 His oldest brother, Harry, first worked for the RAND Corporation and later formed Century West Development Inc. As CEO and chairman of the board, he led the development of many real estate projects in the greater Los Angeles area and across the country.
 Another brother, Donald Mow, worked for several architectural firms in New York City and was involved in the construction of the TWA terminal at JFK airport, before opening his own architectural design firm in Pleasantville, New York.
 His two younger brothers made careers in academia.
 Van C. Mow is a Professor of Biomechanics at Columbia University, while Maurice Mow was a Chair of the Department of Civil Engineering at California State University Chico.